Spread Out Random Walks on Homogeneous Spaces: Consequences

 \end{theorem}

 In order to apply these theorems, we see that it is important to identify small sets for spread out random walks.
-From a qualitative point of view, this task is not too difficult. \begin{proposition} Let $\mu$ be spread out and suppose that the induced random walk on $X=G/\Gamma$ is $\psi$-irreducible and aperiodic.
-Then every compact subset $K\subset X$ is small. \end{proposition} \begin{proof} By Proposition \ref{prop:T_equivalence} the random walk on $X$ is a $T$-chain.
+From a qualitative point of view, this task is not too difficult. \begin{proposition} Let $\mu$ be a probability measure on $G$.
+Suppose that the random walk on $X=G/\Gamma$ is $\psi$-irreducible and aperiodic.
+Then every compact subset $K\subset X$ is small. \end{proposition} \begin{proof} Combining Propositions~\ref{prop:spread_out_irr} and~\ref{prop:T_equivalence} we see that the random walk on $X$ is a $T$-chain.
 Compact sets are thus petite by \cite[Theorem~6.2.5]{MT}.
 By aperiodicity and \cite[Theorem~5.5.7]{MT}, they are also small. \end{proof} In the case of a compact state space, we therefore immediately get the following. \begin{theorem} Let $\mu$ be adapted and spread out.
 Suppose that $X$ is compact and that the random walk on $X$ given by $\mu$ is aperiodic.
 Then $X$ is $(n_0,\epsilon)$-small for some $n_0\in\N$ and $\epsilon>0$ and for any starting distribution $\nu$ on $X$ we have

-for every $n\in\N$. \end{theorem} \begin{proof} Note that the random walk is $\psi$-irreducible by Proposition \ref{prop:spread_out_irr}.
-Then $X$ is small by Proposition \ref{prop:compact_small} and Theorem \ref{thm:doeblin} gives the result. \end{proof} Unfortunately, so far we still have no information about the value of $n_0$ and $\epsilon$.
+for every $n\in\N$. \end{theorem} \begin{proof} Note that the random walk is $\psi$-irreducible by Corollary~\ref{cor:fin_vol_irred}.
+Then $X$ is small by Proposition~\ref{prop:compact_small} and Theorem~\ref{thm:doeblin} gives the result. \end{proof} Unfortunately, so far we still have no information about the value of $n_0$ and $\epsilon$.
 We shall now outline a hands-on approach to find them.
 The idea is the following: Denote by $f_n\colon G\to[0,\infty)$ the density of the part of $\mu^{*n}$ absolutely continuous with respect to a right Haar measure on $G$ and endow $X$ with the quasi-invariant measure $m_{X,\Delta}$ coming from the modular character $\Delta$ of $G$.
 Then the probability of going from $x\in X$ to $y\in X$ in $n$ steps (using only the continuous part) is represented by the quantity

 which is a function on $X\times X$.
 Note that for fixed $x$, the sum is finite for a.e.\ $y$, since $f_n$ is integrable.
 Hence, the minorization condition in the definition of small sets is certainly satisfied on $A$ for the right-hand side